zahid58/Inpainter/README.md

 </h3>

 *Inpainting* is a set of image processing algorithms where damaged, missing or unwanted parts of an image are filled in using the neighbouring pixels.
 It can also be used to remove forground objects.
-This is GUI tool that helps you do just that.
-It is interactive and user-friendly GUI for marking the regions of the images.
+This is a GUI application that helps you do just that.
+It has an interactive and user-friendly GUI for marking the regions of the images.

 <p align="center">
  <img alt="cover" src="https://github.com/Zedd1558/Image-Inpainter/blob/master/demo/cover.jpg" height="50%" width="50%">